bcgov/MyGovBC-MSP/openshift/elk/README.md

 * uses nginx to proxy Logstash input and Kibana with following access controls
   * basic authentication for Kibana
   * allow only POST request to Logstash input
-  * CORS support for Logstash input
+  * CORS support for Logstash input with configurable Access-Control-Allow-Origin
 * based on official elastic docker images

 ##Deployment